-Dr med Philipp Kellmeyer, MD, MPhil is the head of the Neuroethics and AI Ethics Lab at the University Medical Center Freiburg (Department of Neurosurgery).
-His research interests are neurology, cognitive neuroscience, neurotechnology, neuroethics and AI ethics, human-AI interaction / human-robot interaction, and XR technologies.
+Dr med Philipp Kellmeyer, MD, MPhil is the head of the Human-Technology Interaction Lab at the University Medical Center Freiburg (Department of Neurosurgery).
+His research interests are neurology, cognitive neuroscience, neurotechnology, neuroethics and AI ethics, human-technology interaction in medicine, and XR technologies.

 Department of Neurosurgery, University Medical Center Freiburg

 c/o FRIAS, Albertstr.
 19, D-79104 Freiburg im Breisgau

 Administrative Assistant: Ms. Carmen Schneider, Department of Neurosurgery, University Medical Center Freiburg, carmen.schneider (at) uniklinik-freiburg.de, Phone: ++49-761-270-54440